vmratcliff/Weather-Analysis/README.md

-# Python API Challenge
+# Weather Analysis - Python & API

 ### "What's the weather like as we approach the equator?"

-## Part I - WeatherPy

-Creatw a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+For this project, created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 Utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

-First objective is to build a series of scatter plots to showcase the following relationships:
+First objective was to build a series of scatter plots to showcase the following relationships:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude
 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-Next objective is to run linear regression on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
+Next objective was to run linear regression on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):

 * Northern Hemisphere - Temperature (F) vs. Latitude
 * Southern Hemisphere - Temperature (F) vs. Latitude